-Should you take this tour?
+Should you take this Travel Talk Tour?

 Yes!
 It’s a jam packed week but all of the major sights are included and as a person who usually travels independently I quickly realised that travelling Egypt on my own would have been hard and there would have been no way I could have seen all of this without travelling in an organised tour!

 Travel Talk Tours is a brilliant tour company, I had great service from the team based in the UK as well as from everyone who worked for them in Egypt.
 They hire local people which I think is great as it is not taking money away from the local economy and is instead providing jobs, it also means we get told local knowledge by the guides.

 Travel Talk is extremely popular with Aussie and Kiwi expats and travellers but there was a number of American, Canadian and British people on the trip too, generally all in their 20’s and living in London so you know that you’ll meet some great people!

 Travel Talk is also so popular because of their competitive prices.
 The Felucca Odyssey tour is the cheapest tour they do, on certain dates you can get it for £249.00!
 And the tour runs from every Saturday!

 How to book the Felucca Odyssey Tour with Travel Talk Tours?

 To find out more information on prices and dates and to book visit their website here!

 To check and book flights to Egypt, have a look at Skyscanner.